Skip to content Back to Top

 1. Submit ETA Form 790, 790A and all required addenda to the CNPC via the FLAG system .
 See H-2A Agricultural Clearance Order Form ETA-790A General Instructions for H-2A program-specific requirements.

 2. Create an Alaska H-2A job order via AlaskaJobs or by contacting the nearest Alaska Job Center for assistance.
-Your job order will remain On Hold in AlaskaJobs until it is opened by FLC staff.
+Your job order will be reviewed by job center staff to ensure that it meets Alaska requirements and will remain On Hold in AlaskaJobs until it is opened by FLC staff.

 3. Provide your employer name, position, location, AlaskaJobs job order number, and a written request for a housing inspection to occur no later than 31 days before your date of need to the Alaska SWA at dol.flc@alaska.gov .